TacoSteemers/usbud/README.md

 ## USB Storage Back Up Daemon
 The daemon will back up usb storage devices the moment they are plugged in. usbud is a work in progress, and not yet functional.
 The daemon supports blacklisting and whitelisting.
-Either lists consists of a file that contains one device id on each line.
+Either list consists of a file that contains one device id on each line.
 One can use the 'uslist' executable to find the device ids.
 Log output can be found in syslog.
-Project is known to work on GNU/Linux systems. usbud depends on the availability of items such as "/sys/block" and "/proc/mounts".
+This project is known to work on GNU/Linux systems. usbud depends on the availability of items such as "/sys/block" and "/proc/mounts".

 ## To be implemented:
 - The actual backing up